CYLI310/TerminalHell/README.md

 # Terminal Hell

 A fast-paced, terminal-based bullet hell game where you must dodge waves of incoming projectiles to survive.
 Fully runs on python.
+Nothing serious, just a fun little project.

 ## Installation